Advanced SwiftUI TextField: Formatting and Validation

 }

-Note that different locales will provide different sets of valid characters (characters).
+It should be noted that different Locales will provide different valid character sets (characters).

 extension View {

-// Adjust text color based on whether the specified condition is met
+// Adjust text color based on whether specific conditions are met

 func numberValidator<T: Numeric>(value: T, errorCondition: (T) -> Bool) -> some View {